hossbh/hossbh.github.io/README.md

 #### Responsibilities and Projects:

-- Developed validation master plans (VMP) and led a team of four engineers in the qualification of manufacturing equipment, cleanrooms, water systems, HVAC, and processes of pharmaceutical companies.
+- Developed validation master plans (VMP) and led a team of four engineers in the qualification (IQ, OQ, PQ) of manufacturing equipment, cleanrooms, water systems, HVAC, and processes of pharmaceutical companies.
 - Generated qualification protocols and reports in compliance with international standards (ISO, GMP, WHO, ISPE, PIC/S), resulting in a 20% increase in regulatory adherence.
 - Reduced potential contamination risks in pharmaceutical manufacturing processes by more than 15% through effective risk analysis and management methods.
 # ![Qual](/assets/img/qual.png)